 In all instances of safety and severe weather threats, consult your local evacuation policy.
-In the event that there is a building evacuation, lockdown, or school closure that occurs before the start of a unit, follow the protocol outlined below:
+In the event that there is a building evacuation, lockdown, or school closure that occurs before the start of a section, follow the protocol outlined below:

-- Proceed with testing only if the unit can be completed that day. - If the unit cannot be completed, schedule the unit during make-up testing. - Document the situation, noting the event, date, and time, students affected, and any other specific details regarding the situation. - Refer to Appendix C for state policy about reporting safety threats and severe weather.
+- Proceed with testing only if the section can be completed that day. - If the section cannot be completed, schedule the section during make-up testing. - Document the situation, noting the event, date, and time, students affected, and any other specific details regarding the situation. - Refer to Appendix C about reporting safety threats and severe weather.

-In the event that there is a building evacuation, lockdown, or school closure that occurs during the unit, follow the protocol outlined below:
+In the event there is a building evacuation, lockdown, or school closure that occurs during the section, follow the protocol outlined below:

-- If possible, note the time of the disruption so that the remaining time for the unit can be calculated. - If leaving the test environment, take necessary steps to ensure the security of the test materials, if time permits.
-For computer-based testing, lock the test units in PearsonAccess^{next}, if time permits. - Upon returning to the testing room, prepare students for the continuation of the unit: - Test Administrators must inform students how many minutes remain in the unit. - Test Administrators must write on the board the updated start time and stop time of the unit. - Students may need to be Resumed in PearsonAccess^{next}. - Using the Form to Report a Testing Irregularity or Security Breach, document the situation. - Refer to Appendix C for state policy about reporting safety threats and severe weather.
+• If leaving the test environment, take necessary steps to ensure the security of the test materials, if time permits.

+For computer-based testing, lock the test sections in PearsonAccess^{next}, if time permits.

+- Upon returning to the testing room, prepare students for the continuation of the section: - Students may need to be Resumed in PearsonAccess^{next}. - Using the Form to Report a Testing Irregularity or Security Breach, document the situation. - Refer to Appendix C about reporting safety threats and severe weather.